Wie clinches LPGA Singapore event for first win since 2014

 "There's going to be another tournament.
 There's going to be another feeling like this.
 Just have to keep going forward".

-Kang, last year's Singapore winner, parred her last 14 holes and was unable to drain a longer birdie putt on the last to miss out on a playoff as she closed with a 70.
-Shin closed with a 65 and Henderson 67.
+Danielle Kang, last year's Singapore winner, parred her last 14 holes and was unable to drain a longer birdie putt on the last to miss out on a playoff as she closed with a 70.
+Korda and Kang finished in a four-way tie for second at 16-under, alongside Jenny Shin (65) and Brooke Henderson (67).

 "I couldn't capitalize on those holes, which was kind of disappointing," Kang said.
 "But other than that, struck the ball well and I hung in there.
 So she (Wie) dropped the bomb on the last.
 I heard it from a hole back."